Advertisements

 In simple terms, a static load can be considered as a dynamic load with a long duration so the piping system can fully respond to it.
 In static analysis, force is not dependent on time and acceleration is negligible.
 Also, the time when it started is not important.
 The piping system is in equilibrium having balanced forces in the system and the boundary conditions are not dependent on time.
 It is believed that the load is applied very slowly and that the effect of time is negligible and not considered.

-Whereas in dynamic analysis, the load is depending on time.
+Whereas, in dynamic analysis, the load depends on time.
 The effect of acceleration is considered in dynamic analysis.
 Dynamic loading tends to increase the response of the structure beyond the response obtained if the same load is applied statically.
-The piping system is not in equilibrium and there are some unbalanced forces between the pipe and supports supporting it.
-The response of the system depends not only on the magnitude of the applied force but also on the frequency (i.e. the timing of the load).
+The piping system is not in equilibrium, and there are some unbalanced forces between the pipe and the supports supporting it.
+The response of the system depends not only on the magnitude of the applied force but also on the frequency (i.e., the timing of the load).

 Dynamic Modal Analysis